ipfs-inactive/blog/content/post/weekly-057.md

 The [InterPlanetary File System (IPFS)](https://ipfs.io/) is a new hypermedia distribution protocol, addressed by content and identity.
 IPFS enables the creation of completely distributed applications.
 It aims to make the web faster, safer, and more open.
 Since that’s a pretty large scope, we track development across the ecosystem in this weekly dispatch.

 Looking to get involved?
-Click on some of the links below, see what we’re up to on [GitHub](https://github.com/ipfs), or join us on [IRC](https://riot.im/app/#/room/#ipfs:matrix.org).
+Click on some of the links below, see what we’re up to on [GitHub](https://github.com/ipfs), or join us in [chat](https://riot.im/app/#/room/#ipfs:matrix.org).

 Want this update in your inbox?
 [Subscribe to our weekly newsletter!](https://tinyletter.com/ipfsnewsletter)